MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-count-adjust-reclassify.md

 4. Set filters if you only want to calculate inventory for certain items, bins, locations, or dimensions.
 5. Choose the **OK** button.

+> [!NOTE]
-**Note**: The item entries are processed according to the information that you specified, and lines are created in the physical inventory journal.
+>   The item entries are processed according to the information that you specified, and lines are created in the physical inventory journal.
 Notice that the **Qty.
 (Phys.
 Inventory)** field is automatically filled in with the same quantity as the **Qty.
 (Calculated)** field.
 With this feature, it is not necessary for you to enter the counted inventory on hand for items that are the same as the calculated quantity.
 However, if the quantity counted differs from what is entered in the **Qty.
 (Calculated)** field, you must overwrite it with the quantity actually counted.

 ### To print the report used when counting
 1. In the **Phys.
 Inventory Journal** window containing the calculated expected inventory, Choose the **Print** action.